This article has been updated from a previous version.

-According to the Financial Consumer Agency of Canada, rent and household-related expenses should not exceed 35% of your income.
-Thirty-five percent of your income is not an insignificant amount of money, which is why it is baffling that such a large and regular expense has not counted toward renters’ credit scores until recently.
+According to the Financial Consumer Agency of Canada, rent and household-related expenses, including home insurance, should not exceed 35% of your gross monthly income.
+Thirty-five percent of your income is not an insignificant amount of money.
+It’s surprising that, until a couple of years ago, such a large and regular expense didn’t count toward renters’ credit scores.

-However, it is important to note that Equifax is currently the only credit bureau collaborating with the LCB, which means rent may not apply to credit scores through other bureaus or credit monitoring sites.
+Equifax is currently the only credit bureau collaborating with the LCB, which means rent payments may not apply to credit scores through other bureaus or credit monitoring sites.
+The service is also not available in Quebec.
+Borrowell now offers a similar service, allowing tenants to report their rent payments to Equifax for a $5 monthly fee.

-As the payments are reported, renters can start to build, improve or repair their credit score and, in turn, access lower interest rates down the road when applying for a mortgage, car loan, or other credit product.
+As the payments are reported, the renter can start to build, improve, or repair their credit score and, in turn, access lower interest rates down the road when applying for a mortgage, car loan, or other credit product.
 Plus, as renters develop a good tenant history, they can receive preferred tenant status and look favourable to future landlords.

 This record can also help landlords avoid delinquent or destructive tenants, offering a win-win situation.